celine-yoon/hooks/README.md

 ## Description

-A Collection of React Hooks ready to use with examples
+A Collection of React Hooks Ready to be Used with Examples

 ### List